apacheignite/documentation/distributed-data-structures/distributed-semaphore.md

   ]
 }
 [/block]
-Once the semaphore is created it can be concurrently used by multiple nodes of the cluster in order to implement some distributed logic or restrict access to a distributed resource like in the following example:
+Once the semaphore is created it can be concurrently used by multiple cluster nodes in order to implement some distributed logic or restrict access to a distributed resource like in the following example:
 [block:code]
 {
   "codes": [